Glamorgan: Administration

+Civil parishes

+Until 1974 Glamorgan was divided into civil parishes, which in the medieval period comprised the following 125 parishes, listed by hundred (with chapelries in italics):

 Transport

 Roads

 The earliest forms of transport within Glamorgan were mere paths or trackways linking one settlement to another.
 With continual use the tracks widened to allow different forms of travel, including the use by pack horses; and as the tracks became more recognisable the first primitive roads came into being.
 The Romans established a route, Via Julia Maritima, to service their garrisons across South Wales and this is followed largely by the present A48.
 However, for 1,000 years after the Romans there was little need for major roads.
 Early roads were not systematically managed, and in Glamorgan as in the rest of Wales, they were in a very poor state.
 Towards Tudor times the upkeep and repair of the roads came under the administration of each parish, with six days of the week during the summer allowed for track repairs.
 These repairs were rarely completed and the roadways continued to suffer.
-An Act of 1555 required each landowner to produce a cart, horses or bullocks, and two men to work 4 days on roads.
+The Highways Act 1555 required each landowner to produce a cart, horses or bullocks, and two men to work 4 days on roads.
 Supervision was by two unpaid surveyors appointed by the parish.
 By the late 1600s the situation improved as surveyors were appointed by the magistrates, who were allowed to levy a rate to pay for some of the work.